devu-singh/AlarmClock/README.md

 It is developed to create a soothing Experience with powerful features and clean interface.

 Problem Statement
 Create an alarm clock.
-Use ONLY vanilla javascript, no libraries or frameworks allowed for Javascript (you can use any css framework like Bootstrap).
+Use ONLY vanilla javascript, no libraries or frameworks allowed for Javascript

 Features Required
 Clock face